Lassie (2014 TV series): Main characters

 Proprietor of the National Park's general store, 'The Happy Camper', Mrs. Lee may look like any ordinary old lady, but she is far from it, as a couple of poachers learnt when she demonstrated her skills as a rodeo champion by hogtying them whilst they tried to capture a bear cub.
 She is the owner of Biff the pug, who she often has take the Parker's morning paper to them.

+Production

+The series was first announced in June 2009 as a co-production between Lassie owners Classic Media, DQ Entertainment (who Classic Media previously co-produced Casper's Scare School with them), and broadcasters M6 and ZDF.
+The series would be a U.K.-Ireland-France-Germany-India co-production, with Classic Media co-producing through their UK offices.
+The series was planned to be computer-animated and delivered for a late-2010-early-2011 window.

+In October 2010, DQ announced that Superprod Animation and Storyboard Animation in France had joined animation production, while TF1 would replace M6 as the show's French broadcast partner.
+Distribution would be shared between the studios, with Superprod handling French-speaking Europe, ZDF for German-speaking Europe, and DQ Entertainment and Classic Media for all remaining territories.
+The series was now set for a 2012 delivery window.

+Episodes

-Season 1
+Season 1 (2014–15)

 Season 1 aired 26 episodes from 2014 to 2015.

-Season 2
+Season 2 (2020)

 A season 2 with 26 episodes aired as of January 2020.

-Unlike the first season, it uses computer-animated characters in front of hand-drawn backgrounds.
-It was produced by a French studio called Superprod Animation.
+Unlike the first season, it uses computer-animated characters in front of hand-drawn backgrounds as Indian animation studio DQ Entertainment stepped down from co-producing the series, giving Superprod Animation fully producing the series with its Angoulême-based animation unit Superprod Studio taking over.

 These episodes appear on CBS All Access, but are tagged as "Season 1."
 The copyright on them is 2016.

 Broadcast

 In the United Kingdom, the show premiered on Pop UK TV on 6 June 2016.
 In 2016, an official YouTube channel featuring episodes from the series was launched.

 In the United States, Lassie debuted on ViacomCBS's streaming service CBS All Access on January 17, 2020.
 After the service was relaunched with a new name (Paramount+) in 2021, the show was carried over to the ParamountPlus.com site.